Caitlyn Shadbolt

 Caitlyn Shadbolt is an Australian singer and songwriter.
-Shadbolt rose to fame after placing fifth on the sixth season of The X Factor Australia.
+Shadbolt rose to fame after being the ninth contestant eliminated on the sixth season of The X Factor Australia.
 She released her debut extended play in 2015, which peaked at number 50.

 Early life

 Career

 Shadbolt started playing in a band at the age of 12.

 2014: The X Factor Australia

 In 2014, Shadbolt successfully auditioned for the sixth season of The X Factor Australia singing "Life Is a Highway" by Tom Cochrane.
-She made it through to the live shows and was mentored by Ronan Keating, ultimately coming fifth.
+She made it through to the live shows and was mentored by Ronan Keating.